-AP: Banks do have a bit of a reputation for investing in technology and then not using it properly - and with an incredibly powerful AI tool like AIR I'm guessing that could be a danger?

-HK: The beauty of AI, and the way we are rolling it out, is that it really requires minimal intervention from the technology gurus at financial institutions.
+TPM: Banks do have a bit of a reputation for investing in technology and then not using it properly - and with an incredibly powerful AI tool like AIR I'm guessing that could be a danger?
+HK: The beauty of AI, and the way we are rolling it out, is that it requires minimal intervention from the technology gurus at financial institutions.
 It's like downloading an app on your mobile phone, clicking it, running it, uploading the files... it's self-explanatory.
 I'd say practically idiot-proof.

-For any client that wants to come onto our Al platform, it's literally a matter of taking out a subscription.
-They just drop us a line, we enable access to our Cloud platform and, either through AWS or Microsoft Azure (and, by the way, we're looking at other platforms), it's done.
+For any client that wants to come onto

+our Al platform, it's literally a matter of taking out a subscription.
+They just drop us a line, we enable access to our Cloud platform and, either through Amazon Web Services (AWS) or Microsoft Azure (and, by the way, we're looking at other platforms), it's done.
 They can hit the ground running within less than a day.

-AP: Decades ago, banks would try to keep everything in-house.
-They'd have their own internal datacentres, their own developer team, etc. New entrants are born into an ecosystem - a forest of services, so they don't, for example, have to worry about being a specialist in know your customer (KYC).
-How do SmartStream and AIR fit into this ecosystem?
-How do they work within the marketplace of third-party providers?
-HK: Surprisingly, you still have the odd financial institution that insists on doing it themselves, and, nine out of 10 times, that project is halted within a year or two, due to cost overruns.
-There is value in giving projects to a company that is experienced, knows what the best practices are, has learned from multiple institutions.
-We can simply do it faster, much more efficiently, and have proven it, over and over again.
+TPM: Decades ago, banks would try to keep everything in-house.
+They'd have their own internal datacentres, their own developer team, etc. New entrants are born into an ecosystem, so they don't, for example, have to worry about being a specialist in know your customer.
+How do SmartStream and AIR work within the marketplace of third-party providers?
+HK: You still have the odd financial institution that insists on doing it itself, and, nine times out of 10, the project is halted within a year or two due to cost overruns.
+There is value in giving projects to an experienced company that knows the best practices and has learned from multiple institutions.
+We've proved we can do it faster and more efficiently.

 We've been handling managed services for financial institutions for almost five years now, and we've seen a massive jump in demand.
-It's expanding because it hits clients' bottom line very fast, in terms of the efficiencies we bring, both from a cost and an operations perspective.
-Right now, it's super hard to build a business case where a financial institution needs to bring in the hardware and the people necessary to run something not strategic.
+It's expanding because it hits clients' bottom lines very fast, in terms of the efficiencies we bring, both from a cost and an operations perspective.
+Right now, it's super-hard to build a business case where a financial institution needs to bring in the hardware and the people necessary to run something non-strategic.

+Shareholders have an eye on that.
 They expect performance.
-If it's not a strategic or core function, so one that could be outsourced, it doesn't make sense to bring it in-house.
+If it's not a strategic or core function, and therefore one that could be outsourced, it doesn't make sense to bring it in-house.

-AP: Returning to SmartStream AIR, what are the future potential use cases?
-Is there an opportunity to apply this technology to elements like security and data analytics or are there other, unexpected areas where AIR can be deployed?
+TPM: Returning to SmartStream AIR, what are the future potential use cases?
+Is there an opportunity to apply this technology to elements like security and data analytics, or are there other, unexpected areas where AIR can be deployed?
 HK: We're looking at heavily transaction-driven industries, from telcos to transport and insurance.

-More broadly, the impact of AI will continue to grow, even in our day-to-day lives, where we see AI being integrated from our washing machines to our fridges, to the way we run our cars.
-It's making our personal lives easier, and it makes the lives of financial institutions and other of our clients easier, too.
+More broadly, the impact of AI will continue to grow, even in our day-to-day lives, where we see it impacting on everything from our washing machines to our fridges and the way we run our cars.
+It's making our personal lives easier, and makes the work of financial institutions and other of our clients easier, too.

-When it comes to reconciliation, I don't think there is an option for anyone running any significant reconciliation not to have Al-enabled technologies.
+When it comes to reconciliation, I don't think there is an option for anyone running any significant reconciliation not to have AI-enabled technologies.
 It's nonsensical.
-You've got something that makes it more efficient, smarter, less error prone.
+You've got something that makes it more efficient, smarter, less error-prone.
 Why wouldn't you adopt it?